damienmckenna/metatag/README.txt

   tags output by the Metatag:OpenGraph module.
 Unless it is actually needed for the site, it may be worthwhile to disable the RDF module to avoid any possible problems for the Open Graph integration.
+* If the Administration Language (admin_language) module is installed, it is recommended to disable the "Force language neutral aliases" setting on the Admin Language settings page, i.e. set the "admin_language_force_neutral" variable to FALSE.
+Failing to do so can lead to data loss in Metatag.

 Related modules